JonnyPtn/addo/README.md

-# sudo
+# addo
+## Administrator do

-This is a program for windows which lets you run terminal commands in the current window with elevated permissions
+This is a program for windows which lets you run terminal commands in the current window with elevated permissions.

 UAC is still required, unfortunately.
 Example of it in action [here](https://www.youtube.com/watch?v=O0d89sDNk30)

-This is still experimental, so don't expect a bug free experience, and I welcome any feedback.

 ## Compiling
-The project uses cmake, so to build just make sure you have cmake and an msbuild version installed(I've tested with vs2015 and 2017).

-Generate the project files using cmake then build the generated project
+I've included the visual studio solution I used, but the thing is only one source file, so you should be able to work it out if you choose not to use visual studio.

 ## Installing
-Build the "INSTALL" project in visual studio

-If you use the command line and want to place the files somewhere requiring administrator permissions check out my sudo program [here](https://github.com/JonnyPtn/sudo/)

-command line install (presuming you have sudo installed) `cmake .` followed by `msbuild`

-Once installed, add the bin location to your PATH environment variable so you can call sudo from anywhere
+It's a single executable. so just put it somewhere in PATH so you can use it anywhere (personally I just bung it in system32, because i'm a loose cannon).
+If you use cli and need administrator permission to put it in the folder, my tool [here](https://github.com/JonnyPtn/sudo/) might help

+## Usage
+Whenever you want to **do** something as **ad**ministrator, presuming you've installed to a directory in your PATH, simply prepend addo:
+`> addo someCommandWhichProbablyBreaksStuff`

+Useful for installing projects generated via cmake (or otherwise) `> addo msbuild install.vcxproj`
+`> addo mingw-make install`

+Or whatever other crazy stuff you want to do